rolandweber/Pityoulish/README.md

 * **effort medium**: It would take me more than an hour to implement, but could be done in a single session on a long afternoon or evening.
 * **effort high**: It would take me more than one programming session to implement.
 It's probably so complex that I'd like to sleep over the solution at least once before closing the issue.

-See the [Developer Readme](Developer.md) for more information about working with the Pityoulish source code.
+See the [Development Readme](Development.md) for more information about working with the Pityoulish source code.